-To make the most of these tariffs, you need to use a certain proportion of electricity during the cheaper hours - such as heating your home with electric storage heaters or heating your water or running some appliances overnight (though you shouldn't leave your washing machine, dishwasher or tumble dryer running when you're asleep).
+To make the most of these tariffs, you need to use a certain proportion of electricity during the cheaper hours – such as heating your home with electric storage heaters, or heating your water or running some appliances overnight (though you shouldn't leave your washing machine, dishwasher or tumble dryer running when you're asleep).
 Use less than 30% on the cheaper rate and you might be better off on a single-rate electricity tariff.

-If you have a time-of-use tariff and don’t think it’s the best deal for you, all energy companies with more than 50,000 customers must make their single-rate tariffs available to customers with restricted meters, including Economy 10 meters and white meters.
+If you have a time-of-use tariff and don’t think it’s the best deal for you, all energy companies with more than 50,000 customers must make their single-rate tariffs available to customers with restricted meters.
+This includes Economy 10 meters and white meters.

 If you think you’d be better off on a single-rate tariff, and your meter needs changing to make this possible, your supplier cannot charge you to install a new meter.
 For a faster fix, some suppliers are willing to add the peak and off-peak readings together and charge you a single rate.

 Smart meters track the amount of gas and electricity you use, send this to your energy company automatically, and show you how much it’s costing you.
 Find out more about smart meters and how they work.

-Some smart meter-specific tariffs are companies’ cheapest deals, for example British Gas, First Utility and Utilita (correct January 2019).
-You might not need a smart meter already installed to sign up to one of these deals, but it’ll be a condition of the tariff that you’ll need to get one installed.
+You might not need to have a smart meter already installed in order to sign up to one of these deals, but it will be a condition of the tariff that you’ll need to get one installed.

 There has been an explosion in the number of ‘green’ energy deals, since rules were removed limiting the number of deals energy companies could sell at once.